1ma/Psr7Hmac/README.md

 * [[RFC 7230] Hypertext Transfer Protocol (HTTP/1.1): Message Syntax and Routing](https://tools.ietf.org/html/rfc7230)
 * [[RFC 7231] Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content](https://tools.ietf.org/html/rfc7231)
 * [[RFC 7235] Hypertext Transfer Protocol (HTTP/1.1): Authentication](https://tools.ietf.org/html/rfc7235)

+## Disclaimer

+The code included in this library has not been reviewed by any cryptographer or security specialist, nor I claim to be one.
+If you intend to use in your own projects you are advised to read the documentation, understand the code and report back any issues you shall find.